The Relational Technologist

 Iterating Rust development faster with cargo run

 This is the second in a series of guides exploring the use of Rust on the Raspberry Pi Pico.
-In this guide, I’ll be showing you how to make your life easier through the use of the cargo run command which is an important part of developing all kinds of applications with Rust.
+In this guide, I’ll be showing you how to make your life easier through the use of the cargo run

 If you’re not already familiar with Cargo, then I encourage you to start by reading the official Cargo Book provided by the Rust community.
 At a minimum, read the first section on what Cargo is and why it exists.
 You’ll be much better equipped to fully appreciate this guide.